zhang-zengjie/tasmas-symaware-base/ReadMe.md

 - Watch the terminal for runtime information;
 - The pybullet simulation environment will prompt up automatically.

-### Fine-Tuning the Code

-Feel free to try out the code with different parameter settings in the `configs/params.py` file.

-- Change the coordinates of the regions in this file to construct a different map;
-- Change the standard deviation variable `Sigma` for different noise levels;
-- Change the initial position of the robot in `x0`;
-- Customize the lists of runtime specifications `specs` and their instants in `times` for various tasks.

 ## License

 This project is with a BSD-3 license, refer to `LICENSE` for details.